richardstartin/richardstartin.github.io/_posts/2018-07-10-vector-api-dot-product.md

 The first thing to notice is that the intensity gets nowhere near 32 flops/cycle, and that's because my chip can't load data fast enough to keep the two FMA ports busy.
 Skylake chips can do two loads per cycle, which is enough for one FMA between two vectors and the accumulator.
 Since the arrays are effectively streamed, there is no chance to reuse any loads, so the absolute maximum intensity is 50% capacity, or just 16 flops/cycle.

 In the unrolled vector code, the intensity hits 12 flops/cycle just before 4096 elements.
-4096 is a special number because <code langiage="java">2 * 4096 * 4 = 32kB</code> is the capacity of L1 cache.
+4096 is a special number because <code langiage="java">2 * 4096 * 4 = 32kB` is the capacity of L1 cache.
 This peak and rapid decrease suggests that the code is fast enough to be hitting memory bandwidth: if L1 were larger or L2 were faster, the intensity could be sustained.
-This is great, and the performance counters available with <code language="java">-prof perfnorm</code> corroborate.
+This is great, and the performance counters available with `-prof perfnorm` corroborate.

 In the vanilla loop and unrolled loop, the cycles per instruction (CPI) reaches a maximum long before the arrays breach L1 cache.
 The latency of an instruction depends on where its operands come from, increasing the further away from L1 cache the data comes from.
 If CPI for arrays either side of the magical 4096 element threshold is the same, then memory cannot be the limiting factor.
 The unrolled vector loop show a very sharp increase, suggesting a strong dependency on load speed.
 Similarly, L1-dcache-load-misses can be seen to increase sharply once the arrays are no longer L1 resident (predictably) correlated with a drop in intensity only in the vector unrolled implementation.
 It's short lived, but the unrolled vector code, albeit with bounds checks disabled, is efficient enough for the CPU not to be the bottleneck.